krgamestudios/Toy/getting-started/standard-library.md

 This function expects an integer or float as the value for `self`.

 If `self` is below 0, this function returns -1.
-Otherwise it returns 1.
+Otherwise, it returns 1.

 ### normalize(self): int

 This function expects an integer or float as the value for `self`.

 If `self` is below 0, this function returns -1.
-Otherwise if `self` is above 0, this function returns 1.
+Otherwise, if `self` is above 0, this function returns 1.
 Otherwise it returns 0.

 ### clamp(value, min, max): any

 This function expects integers or floats as the values for `value`, `min`, and `max`.

 If `value` is smaller than `min`, this function will return `min`.
-Otherwise, if `value` larget than `max`, it will return `max`.
+Otherwise, if `value` larger than `max`, it will return `max`.
 Otherwise, it will return `value`.

 ### lerp(start, end, amount): any